syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 #### Display PinButton in header panel of document tab

-PinButton will be visible in the document tabs only if the property [ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~ShowPinProperty.html) is true.
+The PinButton will be visible in the document tabs only when the property [ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~ShowPinProperty.html) is true.
 The default value of the property is false, so the PinButton will be collapsed from the header panel of the document tab item.

 {% tabs %}